Posterior and variational inference for deep neural networks with heavy-tailed weights: Discussion

 A main key take-away from this work is that putting suitable heavy-tailed distribution on weights of deep neural networks enable automatic and simultaneous adaptation to intrinsic dimension and smoothness.
 This prior distribution allows for a {\em soft selection} of relevant weights in the network, that get higher values under the posterior, while less important weights can get very small values.
 The approach does not use a `hard' variable selection approach, which would either set some weights to zero, and hence require the need to sample from the posterior distribution on the support points, or attempt to sample the network architecture at random, which would require to sample from the posterior on $(L,\br)$, thus requiring in both cases to sample from `support' hyperparameters, which can be costly computationally. \\

 Another key idea is that the approach allows for a wide variety of choice of {\em overfitting} architectures.
-We have seen that any choice of a common width for the layers that is polynomial in $n$ with a power at least $1/2$, that it $r_i\asymp n^{a}$ with $a>1/2$ is compatible with optimal rates with our method.
-We note that we have not investigated here the case of very deep networks with polynomial depth, but the idea could apply there too.
+We have seen, say in the setting of standard nonparametric regression to fix ideas, that any choice of a common width for the layers that is polynomial in $n$ with a power at least $1/2$, that it $r_i\asymp n^{a}$ with $a>1/2$ is compatible with optimal rates with our method.
+We note that we have not investigated here the case of very deep networks with polynomial depth, but the idea could in principle apply there too.
 We also allow for a fairly wide variety of scalings $\sigma_k$ of the individual weights, showing that the optimality of the rates is robust to different choices of scalings.\\